KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 </collapse-text>

-## Running the Marketmaker
+## Running the MarketMaker

-### Step 1: Download and edit some scripts to provide liquidity for the KMD/LTC pair
+#### Step 1: Download and Edit Scripts to Provide Liquidity for the KMD/LTC Pair

-We will now download some scripts to the directory: `~/atomicDEX-API/target/debug` for easy interaction with the Marketmaker.

 Navigate to the directory: `~/atomicDEX-API/target/debug`